GSA/cio.gov-redo/_posts/2018-05-30-risk-determination.md

 ---
-layout: blog
+layout: post
 title: Release of the Federal Cybersecurity Risk Determination Report and Action Plan to the President of the United States
-description:
+excerpt: The President has made it clear that America’s security and public accountability of government officials are foundational pillars for this Administration.
+One year ago, the President issued Executive Order 13800 (EO 13800) on Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure.
-date: 2018-05-30
+date: May 30, 2018
 display-date: 30 May 2018
-author: Suzette Kent, Federal Chief Information Officer, & Grant Schneider, Acting Federal Chief Information Security Officer, and Senior Director for Cybersecurity Policy
+author: Suzette Kent, Federal Chief Information Officer & Grant Schneider, Acting Federal Chief Information Security Officer and Senior Director for Cybersecurity Policy
 tags: eo-13800 it-modernization 2018
-image:

 permalink: /2018/05/30/Risk-Report/
-image-thumbnail: /assets/img/CIO-council-Logo-silver1.png
-img-alt: CIOC Logo
 ---
 The President has made it clear that America’s security and public accountability of government officials are foundational pillars for this Administration.
 One year ago, the President issued [Executive Order 13800 (EO 13800) on Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure](https://www.whitehouse.gov/presidential-actions/presidential-executive-order-strengthening-cybersecurity-federal-networks-critical-infrastructure/), emphasizing the importance of reducing cybersecurity risks to the Nation while providing exceptional service to the public.